Jimmy-JS/laravel-report-generator/readme.md

     'ExcelReport' => Jimmyjs\ReportGenerator\Facades\ExcelReportFacade::class,
     'CSVReport' => Jimmyjs\ReportGenerator\Facades\CSVReportFacade::class,

+**Optionally**, You can publish the config file (then it will be available in `config/report-generator.php`)

+    php artisan vendor:publish --provider="Jimmyjs\ReportGenerator\ServiceProvider"

+If you want to generate a pdf report, please install either dompdf / snappy pdf.
+This package will automatically use snappy pdf.
+If you want to use dompdf then please change `config/report-generator.php`:

+    return [
+        'flush' => false,
+        'pdfLibrary' => 'dompdf'
+    ];

-For more better speed on generating pdf report, I recommend you to use laravel snappy package.
+For better speed on generating pdf report, I recommend you to use laravel snappy package.
 To using laravel snappy, you should install `wkhtmltopdf` to work with this package [(Jump to wkhtmltopdf installation)](#wkhtmltopdf-installation)

 ### Example Display PDF Code
 ```php